LRTA 1000 class

 A newly refurbished 1000 class LRV with an LED destination front display

-A LRT-1 1000 Class Train at Carriedo station
+A 1000 class train at Carriedo station

 Interior